In-house vs offshore team: a founder decision guide

 Use one red-line sentence before delegating: "Draft the work, but get approval before sending anything about refunds, pricing, legal terms, payroll, contract changes, or unhappy clients."
 That keeps judgment with the owner while still moving the routine work.

 An in-house hire can absorb messy context faster because they hear side conversations and sit closer to the team.
 Offshore assistants need cleaner inputs.
-That is not a weakness.
-It exposes whether the business already knows how work should be done.
+This shows whether the business knows how work should be done.

-Plan a 2-hour documentation sprint before any offshore pilot.
-Record one walkthrough, collect 5 good examples, collect 5 messy examples, write the escalation rule, and define the finished output.
+Plan a 2-hour docs sprint before any offshore pilot.
+Record one walkthrough, collect 5 good examples and 5 messy examples, write the ask-for-help rule, and define the finished result.
 If you cannot explain the work in that format, hiring offshore will probably turn into daily rescue chats.

 NIST's Digital Identity Guidelines are useful here for access planning: named accounts, MFA, least-privilege permissions, and clean offboarding.
 Whether the person is in-house or offshore, access should follow the role, not convenience on a busy Monday.